MikronT/AdVirC/readme.md

   - import from desktop
 - Settings
   - settings saving
-  - autoupdate for program and databases
+  - autoupdate for program and databases with reminder
   - update channel
+- Exceptions for cleaning
 - Report collecting and autosending
+- About and help menus